Caoyichao/STCNet/README.md

 https://github.com/CMU-CREATE-Lab/deep-smoke-machine

 # Acknowledgements
 We thank Carnegie Mellon University (CMU) and Pennsylvania State University (PSU) for their efforts in environmental protection.
-We also thank the Big Data Center of Southeast University for providing the facility support on the numerical calculations in this paper.
+We also thank the Big Data Center of Southeast University for providing the facility support on the numerical calculations in this paper.